atebitftw/zart/README.md

 ## How To Contribute
 Fork.
 Code.
 Submit pull request.
 I'm open to any reasonable submissions.

-The interpreter currently only loads the game file from any .blorb/.zblorb file (these are like bundled game files for IF games).
+Better support for z-machine v6 (the version we shall not speak of) is always nice.
+If loading a .blorb/.zblorb file, the interpreter currently only loads the game file from the file bundle.
 It does not load any of the other resources from the .blorb file, like images, etc, and it ignores any audio/image commands from the game.
 So this could be one area to expand on.

 ## Reference Material
 * Z-Machine spec used to develop this library: https://www.inform-fiction.org/zmachine/standards/